 Monday: One Night at Puerta Azul

 The next morning I was up early and watched sunrise with a new bird friend.
 I thoroughly enjoyed another round of hammock coffee followed by a nice walk on the beach.
 I had a leisurely breakfast of scrambled eggs, beans, plantations, fruit, and Honduran cream (kind of like a sour cream) while watching a tropical downpour quickly move through.
-Late morning I packed up and Oscar drove me over to Puerta Azul.
+Late morning I packed up and Oscar drove me over to Sandy Bay for one night at Puerta Azul.

 I had pre-arranged an early check-in at Puerta Azul.
 The lovely boutique bed and breakfast would end up being my favorite place to stay of my trip.
 As I walked into Bungalow #5, I instantly wished I had more than one night.
 The decor is dark wood, white linens, and a few pieces of art with blue and green hues.
 I loved the bright flowers next to the water pitcher too.